bigsmalloverall/ArduinoTasker/README.md

 }
 ```

 Tasks can also be added manually.
-But you need to make that it is created with **new** keyword as when the task is finished it will be automatically deleted from memory.
+But you need to make sure that it is created with **new** keyword as when the task is finished it will be automatically deleted from memory.
 Make sure to free all allocated memory in you task in destructor to avoid leaks!

 ``` C++
 // Arbitrary example